nats-io/nats-architecture-and-design/adr/ADR-20.md

     GetInfo(name string) (*ObjectInfo, error)

     // UpdateMeta will update the meta data for the object.
+    // It is an error to update meta data for a deleted object.
+    // It is an error to change the name to that of an existing object.
     UpdateMeta(name string, meta *ObjectMeta) error

     // Delete will delete the named object.
     Delete(name string) error

     // AddLink will add a link to another object into this object store.
+    // It is an error to link to a deleted object.
+    // It is an error to link to a link.
+    // It is an error to name the link to that of an existing object.
+    // Use UpdateMeta to change the name of a link.
     AddLink(name string, obj *ObjectInfo) (*ObjectInfo, error)

     // AddBucketLink will add a link to another object store.
+    // It is an error to name the link to that of an existing object.
+    // Use UpdateMeta to change the name of a link.
     AddBucketLink(name string, bucket ObjectStore) (*ObjectInfo, error)

     // Seal will seal the object store, no further modifications will be allowed.